 The Teddies for Loving Care Appeal continues to be very popular and the team makes sure that all of the Accident & Emergency Departments throughout the Province always have a stock of Teddies to comfort any children in their care who may be suffering great distress.

-The PSA Prostate Cancer screening service, which this year has seen a significant increase in men, including many members of the public, being tested.
-This service undoubtedly saves lives and will be continued each year in all of the Areas of the Province.
+The PSA Prostate Cancer Screening project, which last year saw a significant increase in men, including many members of the public, being tested will undoubtedly save lives and will be continued each year in all of the Areas of the Province

 Welfare arrangements in the Province are headed up by a dedicated team of Visiting Volunteers throughout the five Areas of the Province.
 The Provincial team interacts with the Area Almoners, assisting them with more local cases, and with the Masonic Charitable Foundation, as many of the grants paid in Cheshire now come that source.

 The team also has regular contact with the RMBI homes in Llandudno, Eccles and Liverpool where a number of Cheshire members now reside and which are all supported by Cheshire Freemasons’ Charity.

 New developments include a pilot exercise with Age UK on Later Life Goals and a working arrangement with Dementia UK to raise awareness of this ever-increasing condition.

 Cheshire Freemasons donate circa £1mil to charities and good causes in 2022

 On Monday 5th December a number of Cheshire’s leading Charities and members of the Cheshire Freemasons came together to hear more about how funds provided had been put to good use to positively improve the lives of so many.
 The stories were incredible.